redpesk-core/afb-app-manager/docs/afm-daemons.md

 ### Launching application

+**afm-user-daemon** launches application by using systemd.
-**afm-user-daemon** launches application.
-Its builds a secure environment for the application before starting it within a secured environment.
+Systemd builds a secure environment for the application before starting it.

-Different kind of applications can be launched.

-This is set using a configuration file that describes how to launch an application of a given kind within a given mode.

-There is two launching modes: local or remote.

-Launching an application locally means that the application and its binder are launched together.

-Launching application remotely translates in only launching the application binder.
-The UI by itself has to be activated remotely by the requested (ie: HTML5 homescreen in a browser)

 Once launched, running instances of application receive a runid that identify them.
+To make interface with systemd evident, the pid is the runid.

 ### Managing instances of running applications